GenomicsAotearoa/EWAS_DAP/README.md

 # Environment variables

-These are best set in a .env file that can be placed in the same folder as the run_ewas or run_ewas_slurm script.
-Sample .env file is available in this project
+These are best set in a ewas_config file that should be placed in the user's home folder for security reasons as it contains email password.
+Sample ewas_config file is available in this project

-EWAS_OUT - path to the directory to be used as output directory - not used currently
-EWAS_UPLOADS - path to the directory to be used as uploads directory - this is where the uploaded files will be stored as well as results
-EWAS_RESULTS - path to the directory to be used as results directory - not used currently
 EWAS_EMAIL_FROM - "from" email address to be used in the job report email
 EWAS_EMAIL_HOST - email server host to be used for sending the job report email (i.e. smtp.gmail.com)
 EWAS_EMAIL_PORT - email server port to be used for sending the job report email (i.e. 495)